BVI Boss Act

 A legal entity refers to all companies registered in the British Virgin Islands under the BVI Companies Act, 2004, as well as any limited partnership that has legal personality within the BVI.

-Legal entities under provision of the Act are required to provide information to the BOSS system.
+Legal entities under the provision of the Act are required to provide information to the BOSS system.
 This information is typically submitted through a Registered Agent (RA), who acts as an intermediary between the entity and the system.

 The information that legal entities are required to provide includes: